DilVika/MentionHelperTelegramBot/README.md

 ### Serverless Framework

+1. Install the Serverless Framework.
-1. Configure your AWS credentials.
+2. Set up your AWS credentials.
+3. Start local development with `sls offline`
-2. Deploy the bot with `yarn deploy`
+4. Deploy the project with `sls deploy`

+Note:

+- Since 1.0.0, I dropped the support for Serverless Framework.
+If you want to use it, please use the 0.5.0- version.

+### AWS SAM

+1. Install the AWS SAM CLI
+2. Start local development with `sam local start-api` or `yarn start:aws`
+3. Deploy the project with `sam deploy --guided`

 ### Express Server